Payscape/BillingOrchardPHPWrapper/readme.md

 ## Compatibility ##

-* v.1 - PHP 4+
+* v.2 - PHP 4+

+## Version History ##

+.1 - Initial Version
+.2 - Changed Edit to Update
+	 View and Delete no longer require primary field definition, can pass ID only

 ## Features ##

 * View BillingOrchard Users
-* Add, Edit, View and Delete BillingOrchard Clients
+* Add, Update, View and Delete BillingOrchard Clients
-* Add, Edit, View and Delete BillingOrchard HourlyServices
+* Add, Update, View and Delete BillingOrchard HourlyServices
-* Add, Edit, View and Delete BillingOrchard Invoices
+* Add, Update, View and Delete BillingOrchard Invoices
 * Add and View BillingOrchard Payments
-* Add, Edit, View and Delete BillingOrchard BilledMisc
+* Add, Update, View and Delete BillingOrchard BilledMisc
-* Add, Edit, View and Delete BillingOrchard MiscItems
+* Add, Update, View and Delete BillingOrchard MiscItems
-* Add, Edit, View and Delete BillingOrchard Subscribers
+* Add, Update, View and Delete BillingOrchard Subscribers
-* Add, Edit, View and Delete BillingOrchard RecurringBilling
+* Add, Update, View and Delete BillingOrchard RecurringBilling

 ## Installation ##

 1. Include BillingOrchard.php
 2. From your BillingOrchard.com account settings, retrieve and update the ApiKey and UserID in BillingOrchard.php.

-##Documentation##
+## Documentation ##
 All of the primary function for the BillingOrchard.com API are included in this wrapper.
 Full field definitions can be found at http://billingorchard.com/api_documentation.cfm.
 Field naming conventions and required fields are included inside each of the Add functions.
 All data is returned from BillingOrchard's API as a JSON string and is converted to an Array that can then be parsed by the controller.
 The following convention is universal to all available functions.
+All bad requests will be returned with an error key with the value set to 1.

 Example Add Client:
 ```